I am feeling a little like Elizabeth Warren

 President Trump doesn’t use a filter for his words, and if he thinks it, he tweets it.
 I do wish he would rein that in a little!
 Using Twitter to say what he wants is his weapon of choice for his voice because, I suppose, the media has twisted his words so many times.
 I’ve said this before: President Trump does exaggerate, but he’s not lying near as much as the lying media says he does.

 He does give the opposition fodder, doesn’t he?
-He spins the web, the left gets all tangled up.
+He spins the web, the other side gets all tangled up.
 Have you ever seen a fight between a wasp and a spider?
 The wasp loses.
-Maybe Donald Trump is the spider of society, there to catch nasty flies and stinging varmints.
+Maybe Donald Trump is the spider of society, there to catch some stinging varmints.
 And people hate spiders, don’t they?
 But they serve a purpose.

 Shame is an emotion long ago squelched.
 Consciences are so seared, and the cloud of deception hangs so low that the shamed don’t recognize they are shameful.
 Good is bad, bad is good.
 God’s word told us it would be this way.